 Secured loans include mortgages, auto loans, many personal loans and even some credit cards.
 The loans all have one thing in common.

-The common denominator with secured loans is collateral.
-It's the "stuff" that you have to put on the line when you take out the loan.
+The common trait of all secured loans is collateral.
+It's the "stuff" that you have to put on the line when you take out these types of loans.

 The collateral might be your house or your car.
 Or, you may have to put up a sum of money to back the loan.